Skitionek/personal-resume/README.md

 # ([My personal resume website](https://skitionek.github.io/personal-resume/ "Click to go to the website"))
+Made out of need as a demo for my job application.

 # About
 * Face profile and intro is ganerated as a dynamic chart (d3.js).